Native American Tribes

 who may have merged with the Kiowa in the second half of the 17th century.

-The Ashalaho or Mountain Crow, were the first to travel west, They were the largest Crow group to split from the Awatixa Hidatsa.
+The Ashalaho or Mountain Crow, were the first to travel west, they were the largest Crow group to split from the Awatixa Hidatsa.
 Crow leader, No Intestines, had received a vision and led his people on a long migratory search for sacred tobacco, finally settling in the foothills and Rocky Mountains along the Upper Yellowstone River (present-day Wyoming-Montana border).
 This included the Big Horn and Absaroka Range (aka: Absalaga Mountains).
 The the eastern edge of their territory being the Black Hills.

 The Binnéessiippeele, (River Crow) Tradition says they split from the Awatixa Hidatsa due to a dispute over a bison stomach.
 The Hidatsa called them Gixáa-iccá, “Those Who Pout Over Tripe”.
 They settled along the Yellowstone and Musselshell rivers south of the Missouri River and in the river valleys of the Big Horn, Powder and Wind rivers (historically known as the Powder River Country), sometimes traveling north to the Milk River.